emrgnt-cmplxty/fermi/docs/docs/4.tools/near-api-js/quick-reference.md

 The JavaScript _SDK_ is a library for developing smart contracts.
 It contains classes and functions you use to write your smart contract code.

-The JavaScript _API_ is a complete library for all possible commands to interact with Axion.
-It’s a wrapper for the RPC endpoints, a library to interact with Axion Wallet in the browser, and a tool for keys management.
+The JavaScript _API_ is a complete library for all possible commands to interact with Fermi.
+It’s a wrapper for the RPC endpoints, a library to interact with Fermi Wallet in the browser, and a tool for keys management.
 :::

 ---